8BitMate/Connection-Prover/README.md

-propositional variables are strings consisting of any letters or numbers, or the character '_'  And expressions are on the form: f1 & f2, or expressions are on the form f1 | f2, implication is on the form f1 -> f2 and not expressions is on the form ~ f.
+propositional variables are strings consisting of any letters or numbers, or the character '_'  And expressions are on the form: f1 & f2, or expressions are on the form f1 | f2, implication is on the form f1 -> f2 and not expressions is on the form ~ f. for all X: f is written: ![X]: f,  and exists X: f is written:
+?[X]: f.
 Normal precedence rules should hold, but this is not thoroughly tested.